-Snorting tramadol can increase the intensity of the effects of the drug, leading to a “rush” or euphoric state, which is one reason people may abuse the drug in this way.
+Snorting tramadol can increase the intensity of the effects of the drug, leading to a “rush” or euphoric state, which is one reason people may use the drug in this way.
 Some individuals may start out taking tramadol for legitimate medical purposes and gradually begin to increase their dose as they build a tolerance to the drug’s effects.
 Eventually, they may hit a “ceiling” effect where they don’t feel the desired effects from orally ingesting the drug any longer, so they may move onto snorting tramadol instead.

 Side Effects Of Snorting Tramadol

-Tramadol has become increasingly prevalent as a drug of abuse, possibly because other opioid medications are becoming more difficult to obtain.
+Tramadol has become increasingly prevalent as a drug of use, possibly because other opioid medications are becoming more difficult to obtain.
 Individuals may experience different side effects from snorting tramadol depending on how well their body processes the drug and how much damage they have sustained to the lining of their nose.

 Common side effects of snorting tramadol can include: